twpayne/chezmoi/assets/chezmoi.io/docs/reference/special-files-and-directories/chezmoiexternal-format.md

 The optional boolean `encrypted` field specifies whether the file or archive is encrypted.

+The optional string `decompress` specifies how the file should be decompressed.
+Supported compression formats are `bzip2`, `gzip`, `xz`, and `zstd`.
+Note the `.zip` files are archives and you must use the `archive-file` type to extract a single file from a `.zip` archive.

 If optional string `filter.command` and array of strings `filter.args` are specified, the file or archive is filtered by piping it into the command's